Pepreal/unRaid-docker-template/README.md

 Go to the Community Apps tab (assuming its installed) go to private apps on the left, and install from there.<br>
 Set ```AppData``` folder and ```accept``` the licence.

 If you have a license key, put the license key in the ```AppData``` folder and restart the docker.
-The docker will set the permissions in the ```Host Path``` on every restart.
+The docker will set the permissions in the ```Host Path``` on every start/restart.
 The same goes for the database.

 Github page: https://github.com/TeamSpeak-Systems/teamspeak-linux-docker-images<br>
 Docker: https://hub.docker.com/_/teamspeak